blazingzephyr/PhysFS.NET/README.md

     // Open files, for example.
     Console.WriteLine($"{directory}{file}");

-    if (data == 10)
+    if (data == 6)
     {
-        // This will signal that we should stop on the 10th file found. return EnumerateCallbackResult.Stop;
+        // This will signal that we should stop on the 10th file found. return PhysFsEnumerateCallbackResult.Stop;
     }

-    // Signals that we should continue looking for files. return EnumerateCallbackResult.Continue;
+    // Signals that we should continue looking for files. return PhysFsEnumerateCallbackResult.OK;
 }

 // Don't forget to deinitialize PhysFS when you're done!
-PhysFS.Deinit();
+PhysicsFS.Deinit();
 ```
-This program will generate the following output:
+This program generates the following output:
 ```
-[01.05.2025 11:37:56::8540] [PhysFS] SUCC Initializing PhysFS.
-[01.05.2025 11:37:56::8689] [PhysFS] SUCC Setting default config for blazingzephyr, PhysFS.NET with CD-ROMS support set to False, default archive extension set to .zip and prepend archives set to True.
-[01.05.2025 11:37:56::8725] [PhysFS] SUCC Adding D:\WTRedux\WTRedux\bin\x64\Debug\net8.0\ to search paths to /.
-[01.05.2025 11:37:56::8778] [PhysFS] SUCC Opening file.txt for Read.
-[01.05.2025 11:37:56::8804] [PhysFS] SUCC Getting the file statistics of file.txt.
-[01.05.2025 11:37:56::8835] [PhysFS] SUCC Reading 4178 bytes from file.txt.
-4178
-[01.05.2025 11:37:56::8869] [PhysFS] SUCC Closing file.txt.
-[01.05.2025 11:37:56::8878] [PhysFS] SUCC Opening new.txt for Truncate.
-[01.05.2025 11:37:56::8881] [PhysFS] SUCC Getting the file statistics of new.txt.
-[01.05.2025 11:37:56::8889] [PhysFS] SUCC Writing 11 bytes to new.txt.
-[01.05.2025 11:37:56::8918] [PhysFS] SUCC Closing new.txt.
+"Content inside file.txt"
 /new.txt
-/newWrite.png
-/1.jpg
-/1.zip
-/983445408413.mp4
-/FAudio.dll
 /file.txt
-/FNA.dll
-/FNA.dll.config
-/FNA.pdb
-[01.05.2025 11:37:56::9000] [PhysFS] SUCC Enumerating files in /.
-[01.05.2025 11:37:56::9007] [PhysFS] SUCC Deinitializing PhysFS.
+/physfs.dll
+/PhysFS.NET.dll
+/PhysFS.NET.pdb
+/TestPhysFsWin.deps.json
 ```

-## When to use low-level bindings.
-``Icculus.PhysFS.NET.PhysFS`` class includes all of the essential functionality of physfs, so diving deeper into the internals is not required from the user at all.
-However, if you need to call the native methods directly or if you want to write your own wrapper, you can use the fucntionality provided by the ``Internals`` namespace.

-## What's left to cover?
+## Detailed Example
+The bindings also include a test application in the [/test](https://github.com/blazingzephyr/PhysFS.NET/tree/main/test) subfolder for both Windows and Android.
+Build it if you want more insights on how to use the library.
+There is also [an unfinished custom Archiver example](https://github.com/blazingzephyr/PhysFS.NET/tree/main/test/src/ArchiverExample.cs) if you want to mess with it.

+## ``old`` branch
+There is [an old version of the wrapper](https://github.com/blazingzephyr/PhysFS.NET/tree/old) available for those who need it.
-Outdated and deprecated functionality prior to PhysFS 2.1 was deliberately left uncovered.
-However, there is still some functionality left untouched due to uncertainties or time constraints.
-Most of it is either way too in-depth and would be problematic to recreate in C# (such as custom allocators or archivers) or simply not needed (reading and writing single bytes of data), or C# provides the similar functionality already (such as encoding conversion and other string operations).
-You can find out more about what could be added later in the [issues](https://github.com/blazingzephyr/PhysFS.NET/issues) tab.
+It includes an entirely different API and does not contain some functionality you might need.
+Outdated and deprecated functionality prior to PhysFS 2.1 was deliberately left uncovered there.
+Some functionality was left untouched due to uncertainties or time constraints.
+Most of it was either way too in-depth and was problematic to recreate in C# (such as custom allocators or archivers) or simply not needed (reading and writing single bytes of data), or C# provided similar functionality already (such as encoding conversion and string comparison).
+However, all of the functionality previously not included is available now and I even added most of the utilities from the old API in the current version.

+### When to use low-level bindings
+The API provides any functionality you might need, but if you need to call the native methods directly or if you want to write your own wrapper, you can include the [``old`` branch](https://github.com/blazingzephyr/PhysFS.NET/tree/old) and use the functionality provided by the ``Internals`` namespace.
+That branch will not be updated.

 ## How can I contribute?
-If you encountered an issue while using the bindings, open an issue, or open a pull request if you want to merge some new functionality you added.
+If you encountered a problem while using the bindings, open an issue, or open a pull request if you want to merge some new functionality.
 You can also DM me on Discord (username: blazingzephyr).
 I would gladly discuss your contributions to the project!

 ![line](https://capsule-render.vercel.app/api?type=rect&color=gradient&height=2)

 [![Avatar](https://images.weserv.nl/?url=https://avatars.githubusercontent.com/u/119159668?v=4&h=96&w=96&fit=cover&mask=circle&maxage=7d)](https://github.com/blazingzephyr)<br>
 Provided by [@blazingzephyr](https://github.com/blazingzephyr)<br>
-Last updated: Jan 06, 2025.
+Last updated: Jun 30, 2025.
 [![GitHub](https://images.weserv.nl/?url=https://github.githubassets.com/images/modules/logos_page/GitHub-Mark.png&h=15&w=15&fit=none&mask=circle&maxage=7d)](https://github.com/blazingzephyr/PhysFS.NET/commits/main)